Feast of the Black Nazarene: Liturgical observance

-Red is the liturgical colour for the Feast of Jesus the Nazarene.
+Red is the liturgical color for the Feast of Jesus the Nazarene.
 In the absence of any national liturgical directive prior to 2025, the decision to celebrate the feast was left to individual parishes and communities.
 In 2024, the Archdiocese of Manila, and the rector of Quiapo Church at the time, Rufino Sescon, proposed to the Holy See for the feast’s nationwide observance.
 On 6 September that year, at the end of the 38th National Meeting of Diocesan Directors of Liturgy in Antipolo, it was announced the Feast of the Jesus the Nazarene would observed and added to the Philippine’s national liturgical calendar beginning in 2025.

 Propers for the Liturgy of the Word on this feast are similar to those for the Feast of the Exaltation of the Holy Cross.